AIARE Level 1 Refresher Course

 • Companion rescue

-* Note: If you’ve taken a non-AIARE avalanche course, we recommend taking an AIARE Level 1 before attending this refresher.
+*Note: If you’ve taken a non-AIARE avalanche course, we recommend taking an AIARE Level 1 before attending this refresher.
 While this course is open to anyone who has taken a Level 1 course, many of the concepts we’ll cover are AIARE specific.
-Please contact us to discuss further.

 In the afternoon we’ll head out on a short tour, reviewing concepts along the way such as terrain identification, decision making, group management, human factors, travel techniques, and observation methods.

-The course will wrap up with a debrief and presentation of certificates.
+The course will wrap up with a debrief and course closing

 Need rental gear?
 Transceivers, shovels, and probes are available for avalanche students to use free of charge, but please make arrangements with us in advance.
 Information on where to rent other equipment (such as AT or tele gear) is available on our Rental Gear page.